Long term planning

 I used to believe that in order to accumulate more wealth you had to study harder in school, land a better job, and save more income.
 But Stacy proved there’s an easier way to achieve the same end result.
 She didn’t need a higher savings rate than Chad to retire with 2.5x his net worth.
-So the only thing you have to do to retire with more money is start investing early.
-That’s it. 🙂
+She simply started investing earlier.
+That’s it.

 This idea of additional success without working for it created a paradigm shift in my way of thinking.
 I realized that it actually is possible to get something for nothing.
 From then on I tried to work smarter, not harder.

 The only disadvantage of saving earlier is you have to delay your spending.
 But Stacy’s early start rewarded her with an extra $673,000 at retirement.
 So I think that far outweighs the downside of spending a little less in early adulthood.

 After this epiphany in economics class I decided to follow in Stacy’s footsteps and invest as early as possible.
 I didn’t know what profession I would end up in.
 I wasn’t sure how much income I would earn.
 But I was certain that whatever money I do make, I would put away at least $2,000 a year.

 Saving my first dollar